lottie/lottie-spec/CONTRIBUTING.md

 Once rejected, an RFC will typically not be reconsidered.
 Reconsideration is possible if a sponsor believes the original reason for rejection no longer applies due to new circumstances or new evidence.

+## Contributing to Lottie Libraries

+A common point of confusion for those who wish to contribute to the Lottie format is where to start.
+In fact, you may have found yourself here after attempting to make an improvement to a Lottie library.
+Should a new addition be made to the Lottie spec first or a Lottie library first?
+Admittedly, this can become a bit of a chicken-or-egg dilemma.

+Libraries seek to be "spec compliant", which means they discourage changes that cause them to behave differently from the spec as written.
+However, they also encourage pull requests for changes that accompany an RFC _proposal_ or RFC _draft_.
+In fact, a spec contribution RFC won't be _accepted_ until it has experience being implemented in a Lottie library.

+To allow a library to remain spec compliant while also implementing _proposals_ and _drafts_, the library's maintainers may request that these new features are disabled by default with opt-in option flags, or they may simply wait to merge a well-tested pull request until the spec proposal is _accepted_.